sp00m/bow/README.md

 }
 ```

-The above criteria mean that the user is an author of the blogs 42 and 418.
+The above criteria mean that the listener is an author of the blogs 42 and 418.

 #### Resolution

 The *resolution* will first try to match the audiences predicates keys with the users criteria keys, then the audiences predicates values with the users criteria values.

-For example, given the following user criteria:
+For example, given the following listener criteria:

 ```json
 {